 Just as your e-mail no longer requires a separate login, over time you will find more and more applications simply open when you request them.

 - Simplified login is designed to work regardless of how you login to your computer.
 You may login using your smartcard + PIN or, alternatively, using your Agency User ID + domain password.

 - Once an application has been modified to accept simplified login, users have direct access whether they are plugged in at HQ, on the Wireless Network for HQ Users, or using the Virtual Private Network.

 - The use of Internet Explorer or Safari is recommended at this time.

 This initiative is in progress, and not yet completed.
 Therefore, a few limitations currently exist:

 - When away from HQ, you must use Virtual Private Network (VPN) to access applications that utilize simplified login.
-Secure Nomadic Access (SNA) is not compatible with simplified login at this time, and will not present you with the option to login manually.

 - Use Internet Explorer or Safari as your Internet browser if possible.
 Other supported browsers may require configuration settings that are not yet fully implemented.